General Questions Anchor

 Applications are open to organizations and to individuals proposing new projects.
 You may also sign up to receive updates about the Reconciliation Fund and future applications.

-When will projects and programs be selected?
+When will projects and programs be reviewed?

 Who decides how the fund is allocated?